-Visual Communications is a year-long art elective which will focus on video production with an emphasis on Internet ready video, photography principles, sound and video editing, introduction to Photoshop and graphic design, production lighting, using digital camera equipment, web design with a cross-platform focus on application development, and using media to tell stories
+Visual Communications is a year-long art elective which will focus on video production with an emphasis on Internet ready video, photography principles, sound and video editing, introduction to Photoshop and graphic design, production lighting, using digital camera equipment, web design with a cross-platform focus on application development, and using media to tell stories.
+Note: Meets CADR requirement for Washington Public Universities.
+See pg.
+14 for more information.

-NOTE: This course will also satisfy a fine arts graduation requirement.
+Note: This course will also satisfy a fine arts graduation requirement.
 Meets CADR requirement for Washington Public Universities.

-Tech Prep community college credits may be earned.
+CTE Dual Credit MAY be earned.
 This course is an exploration in digital photography with the goal for each student to take with them the understanding and ability to create better photographs.
 Using 35 mm digital cameras and computers, students will complete a wide range of assignments in composition, lighting, still life/product photography, portraiture and much more.
 Students will learn to effectively compose photography using Rules of Thirds, lines, framing, depth of field, lighting, and computer manipulation with digital imaging techniques.
 Students will explore career opportunities in the field of photography, portraiture, photojournalism, fine art, computer digital imaging and video production.
 Recommended for students interested in yearbook or newspaper production.
+Note: Meets CADR requirement for Washington Public Universities.
+See pg.
+14 for more information.